 Leadership Fellows will also explore the challenges and importance of US-China people-to-people exchange with their peers and prominent experts in the field.

-Please answer five short essay questions (100-300 words each, submit online)
+Please answer three short essay questions (100-300 words each, submit online)

 “…So many of us have walked away from this conference with a strong sense of community, capacity, strength and love rooted in unforgettable and unbreakable friendships.
 To simply say ‘thank you’ would be a disservice to what [the Fellows] have done for me.
 You have all transformed me, elevated me, enlightened me, empowered me.”